 The Trigger Assembly, Bolt and Receiver - Clean with a brush and adequate solvent and dry with a clean cloth.
-In the receiver special attention should be given to the bolt sliding surfaces and to the feed ramp.
+In the trigger guard special attention should be given to the bolt sliding surfaces and to the feed ramp.
 The bolt and the receiver must be carefully cleaned and free of any solid residues.
-Solid residues in the bolt/receiver areas may prevent bolt from closing properly and misfire may result.
+Solid residues in the bolt/receiver areas may prevent bolt from closing properly and misre may result.

-After cleaning, lubricate all parts with light gun oil taking care to avoid excess lubrication.
+After cleaning, lubricate all parts with light gun oil.

-Use only oil or lubricants designed to be used on firearms
+Use only oil or lubricants designed to be used on firearms.